Report a Data Breach

 - Information that a resident can use to contact you to inquire about the security breach;

-- A statement that the resident can obtain information from the federal trade commission and the credit reporting agencies about fraud alerts and security freezes;
+- A statement that the resident can obtain information from the Federal Trade Commission (FTC) and the credit reporting agencies about fraud alerts and security freezes;

 - The toll-free numbers, addresses, and websites for consumer reporting agencies;

-- The toll-free number, address, and website for the Federal Trade Commission;
+- The toll-free number, address, and website for the FTC;

-- As of the date of this post, the website for the Federal Trade Commission is:
+- As of the date of this post, the website for the FTC is: https://www.ftc.gov/.

 The security breach included a Colorado resident’s username or e-mail address, in combination with a password or security questions and answers, that would permit access to an online account.
 Are there additional notice requirements?

 Yes.
-In this case, you must also direct the affected Colorado residents to take steps to protect their account, i.e., by changing their user password and/or security questions and answers.
+In this case, you must also direct the affected Colorado residents to take steps to protect their accounts that may be accessed with the compromised credentials, i.e., instruct them to change their user password and/or security questions and answers.

-My entity is regulated by state or federal law (i.e., the Health Insurance Portability and Accountability Act (HIPAA) or the Gramm-Leach-Bliley Act) and maintains procedures for security breaches in compliance with those laws and regulations.
+My entity is regulated by state or federal law (e.g., the Health Insurance Portability and Accountability Act (HIPAA) or the Gramm-Leach-Bliley Act (GLBA)) and maintains procedures for security breaches in compliance with those laws and regulations.
 Is it sufficient to comply with those laws and regulations?

 For the most part, yes.
 However:

-- If the security breach is reasonably believed to have affected 500 or more Colorado residents, you are still required to provide notice to the Colorado Attorney General at email@example.com; and
+- If the security breach is reasonably believed to have affected 500 or more Colorado residents, you are still required to provide notice to the Colorado Attorney General.
+Notice to the Colorado Attorney General should be submitted by using the Data Breach Reporting Form that can be found by clicking here.

 - If the applicable laws set forth different timeframes for the notification to Colorado residents, the law with the shorter timeframe applies.
 For example, while HIPAA, in some circumstances, permits notification within a period of up to 60 days, you must provide notice in compliance with Colorado’s 30-day timeframe.